 3. You have no desire for hands-on property management

-Many investors looking for steady cash flow seek a Tenancy in Common ownership structure in order to be freed from the day-to-day management hassles of sole ownership.
+Many landlords seek out TIC investments with a sponsor in order to be freed from the daily management hassles of sole ownership.

 Each Tenant in Common in a sponsored real estate acquisition is on title and benefits from legally proscribed involvement and voting rights.
-However, after an apartment asset is acquired, the Sponsor typically oversees the asset and third-party property management, and makes improvements to add value to the apartment community.
-Having sophisticated asset management results in a higher quantity and quality of tenant.
-The investor group enjoys a “hands-off” ownership experience.
+But after the property is acquired, the sponsor typically oversees the asset and third-party on-site management.
+They also oversee renovations which add value to the apartment community.
+Sophisticated asset management results in a higher quantity and quality of tenant.
+The TIC investors, or co-owners, enjoy a “hands-off” experience with a sponsor.

-Throughout the entire ownership period, a Sponsor delivers detailed property performance reports, personal investment information and annual tax forms for each Tenant in Common.
+Throughout the entire ownership period, the sponsor delivers detailed property performance reports, personal investment information and annual tax forms for each Tenant in Common.

 4. You value real estate expertise in a skilled sponsor

-A Sponsor sources investment properties, conducts due diligence, arranges financing, provides asset management and accounting reports and executes the final disposition – all for the benefit of the co-owners.
+A TIC sponsor sources investment properties, conducts due diligence, arranges financing, provides asset management and accounting reports and executes the eventual sale of the property – all for the benefit of the co-owners.
 At IMG, we personally co-invest on the same terms as our clients in every property we acquire.

 - Invest in larger or more exclusive properties with the potential for better returns

-- Grow equity over the long term in well-located apartment properties, known to provide the best risk-adjusted returns in the industry
+- Grow equity over the long term in well-located apartment properties

 - Benefit from connections within a group of successful investors and nationally known industry experts

 For more information about 1031 exchange properties or buying apartments as a Tenant in Common with a sponsor, schedule a no-obligation intro call or email us at firstname.lastname@example.org.